 - As students encounter new vocabulary, they can use online dictionaries, such as Merriam-Webster or Learner’s Dictionary.
 They can also use the built-in dictionaries within Google Docs or Microsoft Word to define new words.

-- Mercury Reader, Text Mode, Read Mode, and Just Read are chrome extensions that remove distractions while reading online.
+- Postlight Reader, Text Mode, Read Mode, and Just Read are chrome extensions that remove distractions while reading online.

 - Visor and Reading Ruler are Google Chrome extensions that aid reading and reduce eye strain.